xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/iOS/KS-IOS-Safari-Web-Inspector.png" width="40%" alt="Turn on Safari Web Inspector on iOS mobile">

-## Step 4: Install the WebDriverAgent
+## Part 4: Install the WebDriverAgent

 The WebDriverAgent is a WebDriver server used to control iOS devices remotely.
 To install the WebDriverAgent, you can refer to this document: [Install WebDriverAgent for iOS devices](https://docs.katalon.com/katalon-studio/docs/installing-webdriveragent-for-ios-devices.html#setting-up-the-ios-device).
-## Step 5: Prepare the iOS application file
+## Part 5: Prepare the iOS application file
 ### For Xcode simulators

 To execute mobile testing with Xcode simulators, you need to prepare an `.app` file.